 The ArchitectureNow On The Rise series, supported by Resene, focuses on up-and-coming young designers and architects from across New Zealand.
-For the first interview in the four-part series, we talk to Haley Hooper, a graduate urban designer.
+For the first interview in the six-part series, we talk to Haley Hooper, a graduate urban designer.

 Haley completed a Master of Architecture at Unitec in 2011 and has been working in her current role at Jasmax's Auckland studio for almost two years.

 Amelia Melbourne-Hayward: What were the influences that drew you to the architectural profession?
 Was it your family or background, or any childhood experiences?

 Haley Hooper: My parents completed a lot of house renovations and they did a lot of the work themselves, so my brother and I often got roped into painting and scraping weatherboards back.
 From a young age, after putting the careers of vet and detective to the wayside, I decided as a teenager I wanted to be an architect!

 I went to England on a gap year after high school and being immersed in a built environment that has so much history really confirmed for me that I wanted to understand what goes into making amazing buildings.

 AMH: You completed a Master of Architecture at Unitec, what interested you about the urban design discipline?

 HH: All through my studies I was always interested in urban design – big picture, broader-scale type things, and civic, social motivation of the discipline also really drew me in.
 After finishing my degree I worked across a number of different applications of architecture such as commercial, residential and interiors.